The Arylic A50 (often misspelled “Acrylic A50”) is a featured-packed streaming stereo amplifier that represents a great bargain.

 Tip # 3: The auxiliary analog RCA inputs do not accept a full normal consumer input signal level .
 In other words, most every CD player (unless they have volume controls) and many other component sources will be too hot for the Arylic A50 and you will instantly notice audible clipping and distortion.
 To fix this problem, I recommend that you use something like the inexpensive tube preamp/buffer shown here.
 With this preamp/buffer, it’s volume control will allow you to attenuate the signal coming out of your component source down to a level that the Arylic A50 can properly deal with.
 For reference, you may be setting the volume control on this preamp/buffer to 20-25% (imagine 9:00 o’clock on an analog clock).

-A Negative Review: Audio Science Review is a website that strives to provide technical and objectively-measured results of audio products.
-They recently reviewed the Arylic A50 and unfortunately they decided to do limited testing and no listening test that I recall.
-While I do not necessarily question their testing of this amplifier and they are entitled to their opinions, I do think more context is needed for the average reader because Audio Science Reviews often has a focus on SINAD (a measurement of signal to noise and distortion).
-SINAD is a factor to consider and a high SINAD may be a mark of great engineering.
-However, too often a lot of audio products are built to excel at certain measurements and yet may still fall short in real world usage playing music.
-It may be a cliche to say that measurements aren’t everything but there are a lot of factors that impact audible sound quality and some factors that may not.
+Science and Listening: Another website that aims to provide “objective” reviews of audio products reviewed the Arylic A50 and unfortunately they decided to do very limited testing and no music listening test at all.
+While they are entitled to their opinions, more context is needed because their reviews always focus on SINAD (a measurement of signal to noise and distortion) which is an imperfect measurement.
+SINAD is only one factor to consider.
+It is often used to determine the sound detail possible in terms of “bits”.
+However, too often a lot of audio products are built to excel at certain measurements and yet may still fall very short in real world usage playing music.
+SINAD makes use of calculations which include a margin of error and regardless, a rating of ENOB (“effective number of bits”) can be extremely misleading.

 Conclusion: The Arylic A50 offers great value.
-Although it has less overall power to drive difficult speakers or to command large spaces at high volume, the amplification stage is on par with decent AV Receivers regardless of whether they are class AB or class D designs.
+The amplification stage is on par with decent AV Receivers.
 Streaming stability is excellent with no drop-outs.
-A remote control is provided in addition to the reliable “4stream” iOS and Android app.
+A physical remote control is provided in addition to the reliable “4stream” iOS and Android app.
 Other components such as CD players sound good through the RCA analog auxiliary inputs (but see Tip # 3 above in terms of line levels).
 Multiple Arylic A50 units can be combined to cover listening needs across multiple rooms or offices.
-With RCA analog outputs, the Arylic A50 also makes a good streaming network player into an external amplifier.
-(For even higher-performing preamp duties, Arylic has the Arylic S50 Pro which is a streaming network player without speaker amplification that utilizes an ESS Sabre 9023 DAC).
+With RCA analog outputs, the Arylic A50 also makes a great streaming network player into an external amplifier.
+(For high performance preamp duties, Arylic has the Arylic S50 Pro which is a streaming network player without speaker amplification that utilizes an ESS Sabre 9023 DAC).